Esmé Quartet

 The Esmé Quartet is a string quartet, formed in 2016 at the Hochschule für Musik und Tanz in Cologne, Germany by four Korean musicians.
+The ensemble takes its name from an Old French word meaning 'loved' or 'esteemed'.

+Background

-The members were long ago acquainted with each other as friends.
+The founder members were long ago acquainted with each other as friends.
 They shared common interests and passions in music, the arts, and life.
 The quartet has rapidly gained a reputation as a chamber ensemble of exceptional achievement and promise.